Crowns and Bridges in Bridgeton, MO

 How should I care for my new dental crown or bridge?

-Like your natural teeth, dental crowns and bridges can stain or become damaged by excessive pressure.
+Like your natural teeth, dental crowns and bridges in Bridgeton can stain or become damaged by excessive pressure.
 Continue to brush and floss your teeth according to the routine recommended by Dr. Burgdorf.
 You should also continue to visit our dental office for regular check-ups and cleanings.
 At these appointments, we’ll check the condition of your restorations to make sure that they are still in great shape.
 Of course, if you do happen to damage your restoration, call our dentist immediately – this is considered a dental emergency.
-We’ll get you in as soon as possible to check your bridge or crown and fix the damage.
+We’ll get you in as soon as possible to check your dental bridge or tooth crown and fix the damage.

 How long do dental crowns last?

-Your crown is made of premium materials that are quite durable and can last for decades if cared for properly.
+Your tooth crown is made of premium materials that are quite durable and can last for decades if cared for properly.
 However, they are not indestructible, and they can wear down over time.
 If the crown is suddenly exposed to excessive force as it might be when you bite down too hard on a popcorn kernel or olive pit, it can crack or break.

-If you think your crown is damaged or worn down, call our Bridgeton, MO dental office.
+If you think your tooth crown is damaged or worn down, call our Bridgeton, MO dental office.
 Dr. Burgdorf will check its condition and, if necessary, plan a replacement.

 Should I replace old dental crowns?